 Drop Ceiling

-Arched Ceiling Or Curved Wood Ceiling
+Arched or Curved Ceiling

 This can be in spaces where you want to connect rooms and give it an archway effect, or if you’d like to pump up the acoustics in your entertainment rooms at home.

-Tray Wood Ceiling
+Tray Ceiling

-The dramatic effect this brings in is that it can make a room look taller because it provides a somewhat vertical illusion because of the design.
+The dramatic effect this brings is that it can make a room look taller because it provides a somewhat vertical illusion because of the design.
 You also have the option to add some molding in between the layers for some added aesthetics.

 Facing Plates